jeremyburr/Acid/README.md

 # Acid
-Acid is a nascent software framework and methodology for generating 3D models, graphics, and imagery.
+Acid is a nascent software framework for generating 3D models, graphics, and imagery.
 At its core, is the **Acid Crystal** - an interactive modular unit which can be linked and modified.
-This repository is using Three.js for modeling, Nerdamer.js for math computation, and Tween.js for animation tweening, and is currently in its experimentation and prototyping phase.
+This repository is currently in its experimentation and prototyping phase.
+It's currently using Three.js for modeling, Nerdamer.js for math computation, and Tween.js for animation tweening.

-## Note

-The nature of this repository is very fluid as, as Acid its constantly evolving.
-Expect ongoing change.